She has no idea how right she is...

 - And another when Zoidberg is trying to do standup:

-Zoidberg: What?
-That wasn't a joke!
-I was addressing Professor Staphylococcus over there!
+Zoidberg: That wasn't a joke!
+I was talking to Dean Streptococcus!

 - Bender's middle name is actually "Bending".